opnsense/update/README.md

 to run manual edits or file downloads since patch(1) tries to keep the file integrity intact.

-The utility was first introduced in May 2016.
+The utility was first introduced in May 2016 to enable core and plugins patching.
 In February 2019, a local caching mechanism was added to provide offline patching capability.
+In July 2021 support for patching installer and update tools was added.

 opnsense-code
 =============